openl2m/openl2m/docs/using/icons.rst

    * - :fas:`book;`
      - Go to the online documentation.
    * - :fas:`pen;`
-     - Go to OpenL2M Admin pages (admins only!.
+     - Go to OpenL2M Admin pages (admins only!).
    * - :fas:`ethernet;`
      - Go to admin page for this device (admins only!).
    * - :fas:`user-friends;`
      - Go to admin page for the group (admins only!).
    * - :fas:`list-ul;`
-     - Text describing icon use.
+     - Go to all activity logs.
    * - :fas:`chart-pie;`
-     - Text describing icon use.
+     - Go to device and usage statistics, and currently active users.
    * - :fas:`mountain;`
      - See top-N device and user activity page.
    * - :fas:`code;`
-     - Text describing icon use.
+     - Go to the OpenL2M sources on Github.
    * - :fas:`key;`
      - Change your password (if enabled.)
    * - :fas:`clone;`